DaoCloud/DaoCloud-docs/docs/en/docs/skoala/trad-ms/hosted/namespace.md

     <!--![]()screenshots-->

-2. To modify the namespace name and description, click `OK`.
+2. To modify the namespace name, click `OK`.

     <!--![]()screenshots-->